-- 3. Turn the ignition switch to the "ON" position, start the engine and set the RPM at fast idle. - 4.
-With the power assist override handheld control, press and hold down the Front S-O or Rear S-O switch button to the "IN" position, depending on which slide-out you want to retract.
+- 3. Turn the ignition switch to the "ON" position, start the engine and set the RPM to fast idle. - With the power assist override handheld control, press and hold down the Front S-O or Rear S-O rocker switch to the "IN" position, depending on which slide-out you want to retract.